Drakkar-Software/OctoBot/README.md

 This repository contains all the features of the bot (trading tools, interfaces, services, ...) without any modules (Octobot's tentacles).

-You just have to use the [tentacle manager](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager) and there you have your functional OctoBot !
+You just have to use the [integrated tentacle manager](https://github.com/Drakkar-Software/OctoBot/wiki/Tentacle-Manager) and OctoBot is ready !

 ## Interfaces
 ![Telegram Interface](../assets/telegram-interface.png)